datapoet/hubminer/README.txt

 xercesImpl.jar
 xmlunit1.0.jar

-A dependency on OpenML is soon to be introduced, as integration with OpenML API is underway.
+A dependency on OpenML is apiconnector-fat.jar and it can be downloaded from http://openml.org/downloads/apiconnector-fat.jar

 All Hub Miner code is in Java and should be portable.

 A small part of library that has to do with SIFT feature analysis still relies on having the SiftWin binary in the path and ImageMagick.
 However, this is just a few methods and unless You plan to use Hub Miner for image feature extraction (which is not its main purpose) - You should be fine without it.
 I intend to remove this dependency in future builds and switch over to some Java-based image feature extraction libraries, as well as provide better support for OpenCV formats.